PixelantQC/t3kit_vagrant/README.md

 * **[UPDATE]** Updating git submodules, npm/bower dependencies

-Please ensure any pull requests of fixes **follow this closely**.
+Please ensu any pull requests of fixes **follow this closely**.
 If you notice existing code which doesn't follow these practices, feel free to shout and we will address this.

 ***